bcoe/c8/README.md

 [bleeding edge Node.js features](https://github.com/nodejs/node/pull/22527),
 make sure you're running Node.js `>= 10.10.0`.

-## Goals of Project
+## Goals of the Project

-A fully functional code coverage solution using only V8's native coverage features and minimal user-land modules:
+A fully functional code coverage solution using only V8's native coverage features and minimal user-land modules, so that we fit these constraints:

-* no parsing of JavaScript code.
+* No parsing of JavaScript code.
-* no mucking with Node.js' runtime environment.
+* No mucking with Node.js' runtime environment.